-- Voluntary: Clear instructions that the subject is free to withdraw or discontinue participation at anytime without prejudice or penalty.
+- Voluntary: Clear instructions that the subject is free to withdraw or discontinue participation at any time without prejudice or penalty.
 Subjects must receive any promised compensation even if they discontinue their participation.

-- Questions: An offer to answer any inquiries concerning the goals of the research or the research procedures and to provide a summary of results upon a request.
+- Questions: An offer to answer any inquiries concerning the goals of the research or the research procedures and to provide a summary of results upon request.
 A contact person and phone number should be provided.

 - Confidential: A statement that the data collected is confidential and that the subject will not be identified by name in writing or orally.

-- Data Management: Provide itemized explanation of how the data will be managed, stored, and protected.
+- Data management: Provide itemized explanation of how the data will be managed, stored, and protected.

-- Video and/or Audio: When utilizing video and/or audio recordings, clearly receive confirmation from participant, explain how the researcher will use session video and/or audio recordings, who will have access to the recordings, and length of time stored.
+- Video and/or audio: When utilizing video and/or audio recordings, clearly receive confirmation from participant, explain how the researcher will use session video and/or audio recordings, who will have access to the recordings and length of time stored.

-- Participant Compensation: Explain that there will be no compensation or if compensation is given, explain that the participant may voluntarily withdraw with compensation promised.
+- Participant compensation: Explain that there will be no compensation or if compensation is given, explain that the participant may voluntarily withdraw with compensation promised.